flexseth/bioboxfinal/README.md

 **Bio Name:**
 To change which name displays for your bio
 - change your nickname
-- change your display name
-settings in your WordPress user profile
+- change your display name setting in your WordPress user profile

 ************************************
 ### TODO